andrea993/dotfiles/README.md

 At the end you need to restart vim to finish installation.

 ###YOU COMPLETE ME CONFIGURATION
+Make sure you are using python3

-To use ycm you need to go in the directory `~/.vim/bundle/YouCompleteMe` and run `./install.py --all` (make sure you are using python2).
+To use ycm you need to go in the directory `~/.vim/bundle/YouCompleteMe` and run `./install.py --all`.

 Restart vim, now you should use the completion.

 ####YCM UNICODE CHARACTERS CAUSE ERRORS
 After installing ycm in vim try `:setf git` if you get variuos errors you need to use an other branch of ycm.

 TO FIX:
 ```
 cd ~/.vim/bundle